All in a Nutshell

-All in a Nutshell is a 1949 Donald Duck animated short film produced by Walt Disney Productions and originally released on 1949 by RKO Radio Pictures in Technicolor.
+All in a Nutshell is a Donald Duck animated short film produced by Walt Disney Productions and originally released in 1949 by RKO Radio Pictures in Technicolor.

 Plot

-In this cartoon short, Donald Duck is the sole-proprietor of a roadside nut butter stand called "Don's Nut Butter".
+Donald Duck is the sole-proprietor of a roadside nut butter stand called "Don's Nut Butter".
 The stand is in the shape of a giant walnut that looks actual.
 Donald begins the day by placing a bucket of nuts into a hopper that will extract the nut from the shell and crush the nut into a butter.
 The machine starts a conveyor belt of jars and as they pass under the hopper, the jars are filled.
 Donald is waiting at the end of the line to label and cap the jars and place them on his shelves commenting that, "These will sell like hot cakes".
 Donald soon realizes his machine is out of nuts and he must go out to gather more.

 As he leaves through a backdoor he notices Chip 'n' Dale gathering nuts for the coming winter season.
-Donald observes the tree they store the nuts in, knocks on the tree to see if anyone's there, then drills a hole in the trunk which fills up his bucket.
+Donald observes the tree they store the nuts in, knocks on the tree to locate where the nuts are, then drills a hole in the trunk which fills up his bucket.
 Donald then happily returns to his stand to start the process again.
 Chip and Dale fall through the drilled hole only to see their nuts scattered along the ground that Donald spilled as he left.
 As they gather back up their nuts, Dale sees Donald's stand and faints at the sight of this gigantic nut.
 Chip revives his friend and he himself marvels at the colossal nut, believing it to be an actual one.
 The two can only imagine at all the meat waiting inside the shell and set about different ways to crack it.
 Finally the duo get a boulder to roll down hill and crack the top of the stand which alerts Donald who runs out the backdoor looking for the source of the sound.